Skip to main content

 Minimum Size: For instances when a small logo is required, the minimum width should be no smaller than 1.125".
 For digital uses, the minimum size is 100 pixels.

-NOTE: On rare occasions, smaller versions of the logo may be necessary, but must be approved through the Communications and Public Involvement Office.
+NOTEOn rare occasions, smaller versions of the logo may be necessary, but must be approved through the Communications and Public Involvement Office.
 The logo must always remain legible and cannot be skewed or squashed in any way.

 Our palette offers many combinations of colors, but there is potential to design something that does not meet ADA standards.
-If designing with our palette and unsure as to whether a specific color combination will work, we encourage you to use Adobe Color Contrast Checker to determine if a color combination meets recommendations.
+If you are designing with our palette and unsure as to whether a specific color combination will work, we encourage you to use Adobe Color Contrast Checker to determine if a color combination meets recommendations.
 If it does not, select a different combination.

 Typography#